Thursday, July 2, 2015

 Ashbel Fitch leased the impressive home from wealthy brewer George Ehret.
 Lexington Avenue had been extended this far north only nine years earlier and other impressive residences were still appearing along the thoroughfare.

-The 30-year old Ashbel Parmelee Fitch had received “his rudimentary education…in the common schools here,” said The New York Times in 1899.
-But he then studied in Europe, at the Universities of Berlin and Jena.
+The 30-year-old Ashbel Parmelee Fitch had received “his rudimentary education…in the common schools here,” said The New York Times in 1899.
+He then studied in Europe, at the Universities of Berlin and Jena.
 Five years after moving into the Lexington Avenue home he essentially gave up his legal career to turn to politics.
 (In the meantime two more children were born in the house—Morton in 1881 and Littleton two years later.)

 In 1883 Fitch purchased the house from Ehret for $23,000.
 The brewer had not only been Fitch’s landlord, but one of his most important legal clients.
 Fitch paid him $5,000 in cash, and then essentially traded legal work over a period of four years to pay off the debt.